TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 3/Esther 3.3.md

 ---

-Then the king's servants, that were in the king's gate, said unto Mordecai, Why transgressest thou the king's commandment?
+Then the king's servants, who were in the king's gate, said to Mordecai, "Why do you disobey the king's commandment?"